 The UAW Monitor has their own website that describes their duties, www.uawmonitor.com.
 The Monitor’s website will host their reports and other important documents relating to the Monitorship, such as the Rules for the 2022 UAW International Officer Election (see below).

 UAW members can contact the UAW Monitor via the UAW Monitor’s website, www.uawmonitor.com/contact.

 The most recent version of the Consent Decree can be downloaded here.

-The Consent Decree required the UAW to hold a secret ballot Referendum in which the UAW membership would vote on whether to keep the current method for electing members to the International Executive Board (IEB) in which local union delegates to the UAW’s Constitutional Convention vote for IEB members, or whether the method should be changed to a direct election by which each UAW member shall directly elect the members of the IEB.
+The Consent Decree required the UAW to hold a secret ballot Referendum in which the UAW membership would vote on whether to keep the preexisting method for electing members to the International Executive Board (IEB) in which local union delegates to the UAW’s Constitutional Convention voted for IEB members, or whether the method should be changed to a direct election by which each UAW member shall directly elect the members of the IEB.

 2022 Direct Election of International Officers: On May 11, 2022, the Monitor issued the Official Rules for the 2022 International Officer Election of the UAW (the “Election Rules” or “Rules”).
 The Election Rules are available here.
 These Rules will remain in effect for future UAW International Officer elections unless and until they are subsequently modified (for example, based on lessons learned from the 2022 Election or by constitutional amendment).
 The Monitor’s website also includes all forms for the 2022 Election, FAQs and answers, and information regarding an upcoming session on campaign finance rules (www.uawmonitor.com/elections).
 The Monitor’s website will continue to be updated with additional information as the 2022 International Officer Election approaches.